dicook/Statistical_Thinking/tutorials/lab03/index.md

 <img src="figure/histogram-1.png" title="plot of chunk histogram" alt="plot of chunk histogram" style="display: block; margin: auto;" />

 * Draw a vertical line on the plot that represents the difference for the actual data
+    + It's your turn to figure out how to draw a vertical line using `ggplot2`.

 <img src="figure/vline-1.png" title="plot of chunk vline" alt="plot of chunk vline" style="display: block; margin: auto;" />